joinpursuit/Pursuit-Core-Web-Nested-Routing-App-Structure-Lab/Docs.md

 # API Docs

-Please refer to [this link](https://github.com/joinpursuit/Pursuit-Core-Web-Nested-Routing-App-Structure-Lab/blob/master/README.md) to read about what's required from us to build this API.
+Please refer to [README](https://github.com/AminesCodes/Pursuit-Core-Web-Nested-Routing-App-Structure-Lab/blob/master/README.md) to read about what's required from us to build this API.
-(if you have troubles to open the previous link, please try [this](https://github.com/AminesCodes/Pursuit-Core-Web-Nested-Routing-App-Structure-Lab/blob/master/README.md))

 ## Resources: